sans-byte/cursor/README.md

 # 🧠 Cursor - AI Shell Assistant

-Cursor is a Bun-powered CLI assistant that uses [OpenRouter](https://openrouter.ai) to connect with advanced LLMs (like DeepSeek) for intelligent reasoning and command execution right from your terminal.
+Cursor is a Bun-powered CLI assistant that uses [Together](https://api.together.xyz) to connect with advanced LLMs (like DeepSeek) for intelligent reasoning and command execution right from your terminal.

-> 🔧 Built with [Bun](https://bun.sh) • 🧠 Powered by [DeepSeek R1](https://huggingface.co/deepseek-ai/DeepSeek-R1-0528) via OpenRouter
+> 🔧 Built with [Bun](https://bun.sh) • 🧠 Powered by [DeepSeek R1](https://huggingface.co/deepseek-ai/DeepSeek-V3) via Together

 ---